 Wroclaw – From Prague, head over to spend a day in the charming city of Wroclaw, Poland.
 This lesser-visited city is dotted with interesting sites to see and full of endearing quirks — including a myriad of little dwarf statues that can be spotted throughout the city!

 Have More Time?
-If you have more time to devote to this itinerary, consider exploring more of Poland, including heading to the capital of Warsaw or to some smaller cities like Poznan or Gdansk.
+If you have more time to devote to this itinerary, consider exploring more of Poland, including heading to the capital of Warsaw or to some smaller cities like Poznan or Gdansk, where you may find fewer crowds than in cities like Krakow.
 You could also combine this itinerary easily with a route through the Baltic countries if you have around 4-5 weeks to play around with.

 The Baltics are one of Europe’s most underrated regions but also happen to contain some of the most charming spots in all of Eastern Europe.
 Filled with fairy-tale-like cities, incredible cuisine and fascinating history, this is how you should spend two weeks in the Baltics.